 - Have a core GPA of 2.50 or higher (math, English, science, history and foreign language).

-- Be enrolled in the 9th, 10th, or 11th grade, and attend one of the six following high
+- Be enrolled in grades 9, 10, 11 and attend one of the six following high schools:

 - Be willing and able to participate in all scheduled program services and activities, unless a qualifying school activity prevents one from doing so.
 This includes attending the Saturday Academies during the school year and the six-week residential program each summer.